Freestyle Swimming – What Muscles Do They Work?

 When I first started freestyle swimming, I never realized just how much of a full-body workout it could be.
 The sensation of gliding through the water with each stroke is not only incredibly freeing but also empowering as you feel your muscles engage.
-It’s as if you’re in sync with the water’s rhythm, and every muscle in your body is working in harmony.
+It’s as if you’re in sync with the water’s rhythm, and every muscle in your body is working in harmony, engaging all the muscles.

 When you swim freestyle, you engage various muscle groups in your upper and lower body to generate propulsion and move through the water efficiently.
 In this comprehensive guide, we will explore the muscles used in freestyle swimming, the benefits of swimming as a full-body workout, and how you can build muscle through swimming.